Paul Pelosi, Nancy Pelosi's husband, sentenced in DUI case

 State law allows for DUI misdemeanor defendants to appear through their attorney unless ordered otherwise by the court.

 As part of his probation, Paul Pelosi will also be required to attend a three-month drinking driver class, and install an ignition interlock device, where the driver has to provide a breath sample before the engine will start.
-He will also have to pay nearly $7,000 in fines, the judge said.
+He will also have to pay about $5,000 in victim restitution for medical bills and lost wages and nearly $2,000 in fines, the judge said.

 Paul Pelosi was arrested following a May 28 crash in Napa County, north of San Francisco, after a DUI test showed he had a blood alcohol content of .082%, just over the legal limit.